getzaa456/minecraft-cloud/README.md

 Docker Socket Proxy
 ```

-Only Caddy is exposed as the HTTP entrypoint.
-Backend, PostgreSQL, and Docker API access remain on internal Docker networks.
+Only Caddy publishes an HTTP port to the host.
+Backend and PostgreSQL are reachable only through the Compose network, while Docker API access is isolated on a dedicated internal network.

 See `docs/phase-5-docker-compose-deployment.md` for the deployment runbook.